We work side-by-side to understand the connections between oral and general health.

 CIPCOH will contribute to the improvement of primary care practice and patient outcomes by conducting systems-level research on primary care training, disseminating information, and developing a community of practice of stakeholders.

 A network of student-faculty collaborative clinics that provide integrated care.

-Started by Harvard Medical School students in the fall of 2010, Crimson Care Collaborative clinics are staffed with interdisciplinary health professions students to provide fully integrated care for vulnerable communities.
+Crimson Care Collaborative clinics were started by Harvard Medical School students in the fall of 2010.
+Clinics, staffed with interdisciplinary health professions students, provide fully integrated care for vulnerable communities.

 CCC at MGH-Chelsea and CCC at the Nashua Street Jail have fully integrated health and oral care delivery.
 A dental team, a medical team, a mental health services team, and a team offering training in substance use, oral care, and mindfulness operate in tandem.
 Clinics expose dental students to primary and public health care practice, and train future primary care providers in core oral health competencies.

 As of May 2017, the program operates in six community-based clinical sites.
 More than 400 patients have been screened and treated and over 150 health-professions students have been trained at these thriving sites.